urbit/docs/learn/hoon/hoon-tutorial/type-checking-and-type-inference.md

 nest-fail
 ```

-We'll talk in more detail about the various kinds of type-checking that can occur at arm evaluation when we discuss type polymorphism in Chapter 3.
+We'll talk in more detail about the various kinds of type-checking that can occur at arm evaluation when we discuss type polymorphism later in Chapter 2.

 This isn't a comprehensive list of the type checks in Hoon.
 It's only some of the most commonly used kinds.
 Two other runes that include a type check are `=.` and `%_`.